dolphindb/api-csharp/README.md

 The majority of DolphinDB data types can be constructed from corresponding C# data types.
 For examples, INT in DolphinDB from 'new BasicInt(4)', DOUBLE in DolphinDB from 'new BasicDouble(1.23)'.
 The following DolphinDB data types, however, need to be constructed in different ways:
 - CHAR type: as the CHAR type in DolphinDB is stored as a byte, we can use the BasicByte type to construct CHAR in C# API, for example 'new BasicByte((byte)'c')'.
 - SYMBOL type: the SYMBOL type in DolphinDB is stored as INT to improve the efficiency of storage and query of strings.
 C# doesn't have this data type, so C# API does not provide BasicSymbol.
 SYMBOL type can be processed directly with BasicString.
 - Temporal types: temporal data types are stored as INT or LONG in DolphinDB.
 DolphinDB provides 9 temporal data types: date, month, time, minute, second, datetime, timestamp, nanotime and nanotimestamp.
-For detailed description, please refer to [DolphinDB Temporal Type and Conversion] (https://www.dolphindb.com/help/TemporalTypeandConversion.html).
+For detailed description, please refer to [DolphinDB Temporal Type and Conversion](https://www.dolphindb.com/help/DataManipulation/TemporalObjects/TemporalTypeandConversion.html).
 Since C# also provides data types such as LocalDate, LocalTime, LocalDateTime and YearMonth, C# API provides conversion functions in the Utils class between all C# temporal types and INT or LONG.

 The following script shows the correspondence between DolphinDB temporal types and C# native temporal types: